The signs of colic in horses!

-Colic is one of those horse happenings that sends shivers along spines.
-Colic is the general term for abdominal pain, and technically it's also a sign.
-Basically something in your horse's digestive system is not righ.
+- Basically, something in your horse’s digestive system is not right.
 Colic is such a huge unknown, with so many different possibilities, signs, and outcomes.
 Add to that the complexity of dozens of colic causes, along with different horse personalities, and you end up with seemingly millions of things to worry about.

 Only someone who knows this horse can tell you if he’s in trouble or just snoozing.
 If he was getting up and down and up and down, it’s easier to tell that something’s wrong.

-So - what to look for?
-And just be warned that many of these things on the list also look like totally normal horse behaviors.
-This is where knowing your horse’s normal routine and vital signs comes in really handy.
+- And just be warned that many colic signs also look like totally normal horse behaviors.
+This is where knowing your horse’s normal routine and vital signs come in handy.

 Signs of colic: